-We've persuaded the Government to exempt CLTs from the proposed ban on leasehold houses and ground rents, and are still lobbying for an exemption from leasehold enfranchisement.
+We've persuaded the Government to exempt CLTs from the proposed ban on leasehold houses and ground rents, and the Law Commission has backed our proposals for an exemption from leasehold enfranchisement, recommending a change to the law.

 The ability of leaseholders to "enfranchise" - that is, take full ownership - can undermine the CLT's purpose.
 The Law Commission has adopted our long-held position that CLTs should be exempt from enfranchisement, and we will press the Government to adopt this.